NikolajCS/Network-Security-Groups/README.md

 - Observing DHCP Traffic (Dynamic Host Configuration Protocol, port 67 and 68 UDP)

-- The full DHCP process can be boiled down to -> Discover, Offer, Request, Acknowlegde.
+- The full DHCP process can be boiled down to -> Discover, Offer, Request, Acknowledge.
 The following steps are not necessary - you can simply type DHCP in the filter bar and observe, however for the sake of this tutorial I will showcase the full DHCP process.

-- To observe the full process we need to make a bat file.
+- To force the full process we need to make a bat file.
 Open notepad > Type ipconfig /release, ipconfig /renew

 ![image](https://github.com/user-attachments/assets/63a59006-e0f2-41d1-8fa8-0c935bf6f3d4)